Instructor: Matthew Hubbard

 Anyone who misses less than two homework assignments and gets a higher percentage score on the final than the weighted average of all grades combined will get the final percentage instead deciding the final grade.

 Academic honesty: Your homework, exams and quizzes must be your own work.
 Anyone caught cheating on these assignments will be punished, where the punishment can be as severe as failing the class or being put on college wide academic probation.
 Working together on homework assignments is allowed, but the work you turn in must be your own, and you are responsible for checking its accuracy.
+If I see multiple homework assignments turned in with the exact same wrong answers, I will give a warning.
+If it happens a second time, the student will get a 0 on the assignment and it will be counted towards the grade.

 Class rules: Cell phones and beepers turned off, no headphones or text messaging during class